 - How to write a problem statement for a six sigma project.

-- How to frame a problem to your team: define the problem you’re solving, the impact for customers, and the contexts in which it happens.
+- Discover how to frame a problem to your team, by defining the problem you’re solving, its impact on customers, and the context in which it happened.

 - How to use problem statements to solve project issues.